Project Management: 31 best techniques, practices, and tools

 - Projects characterized by sudden, spontaneous changes

 Projects IN Controlled Environments (PRINCE2) is a structured project management technique that provides a framework to help divide the project into stages.
-It is a methodology that consists of 7 principles:
+It is a methodology that consists of 7 principles, 7 themes, and 7 phases each project needs to go through.

 - Continued Business Justification — The business case is regularly updated to make sure that the project is still usable.